Protests against Donald Trump: Weekend of February 11, 2017

 Protests occurred internationally on February 11 and 12, 2017.
 On Ocean Beach in San Francisco, on February 11, thousands joined together to spell "RESIST !!"
 The words could be read from the sky and an estimated 4,600 to 5,600 people were involved.
 In Edinburgh, a large protest against Trump took place and was organized by the group, Scotland Against Trump.
 Thousands attended the Scotland protest, which also included speeches and was peaceful in nature.
 In Prague, many United States expatriates and Czech citizens marched in through the city center on February 11.

 In North Carolina, a "Moral March on Raleigh" took place on February 11, and was led by the North Carolina NAACP in support of LGBT rights and against Trump.
 Protests across Mexico took place in 18 cities on February 12.
 The Mexican protests were not against Americans, but against Trump's policies, with some protests also criticising the Mexican government.
 In Mexico City, around 20,000 people marched on Paseo de la Reforma.
 In Mexico City, two groups organized the protests, Vibra México and Mexicanos Unidos.
-Protestors were against the treatment of immigrants by the Trump administration and many were against the proposed border wall.
+Protesters were against the treatment of immigrants by the Trump administration and many were against the proposed border wall.
 Other cities in Mexico that had protests on February 12 included Tijuana, Monterrey, Mérida and Morelia.